 The Authority's deposit policy for custodial credit risk requires compliance with provisions of state law and that demand deposits be collateralized by at least 110% of the amount that is not federally insured.
-At June 30, 2020 and 2019 none of the Authority's deposits, including money market accounts of \$84,798 and \$101,026, respectively, were exposed to custodial credit risk.
+The Authority's investments in U.S. Treasury Securities at June 30, 2021 are registered securities held by the Authority or by its agent in the Authority's name.
+At June 30, 2021 and 2020 none of the Authority's deposits, including money market accounts of \$79,858 and \$84,798, respectively, nor investments of \$19,090 and \$0 respectively, were exposed to custodial credit risk.

 Concentration of Credit Risk - The Authority utilizes the City of Tulsa investment policy to determine the amount that may be invested in any one issuer.
+At June 30, 2021, the Authority's investments in U.S. Treasury Securities are not subject to concentration of credit risk disclosure.